leasontou/vsrecoder/README.md

 ## Features

-Recode you coding time.
+Record you coding time.

 ## How to use

-After install this extension, you can find `Show VSRecode` in your editor context menu:
+After install this extension, you can find `Show VSRecord` in your editor context menu:

 <p><img src="https://github.com/leasontou/vsrecoder/raw/master/images/menu.jpg" alt="menu" width="280px"></p>